 The ECU Women's Studies Program encourages students to re-vision societal patterns—especially those leading to prejudice—and to explore new frameworks from which to analyze contemporary conditions in women's lives.

 As part of ECU's commitment to enhancing students' understanding of America's multicultural heritage and global inter-connectedness, the Women's Studies program provides a broad range of courses which examine how women are affected by such factors as gender, race/ethnicity, sexual orientation, class, political and economic structures, and social systems across disciplinary boundaries.
 Students are encouraged to study causes and to seek solutions to the many contemporary issues vital to the survival of both men and women.
-The ECU Women's Studies Program offers a minor on both the undergraduate and graduate levels, as well as a BA.
+The ECU Women's Studies Program offers a minor on both the undergraduate and graduate levels.